Skip to content

 Role-based access control with JWT

-Netlify Identity is built to provide JWT-based user authentication for your Netlify sites with minimal required setup.
-When you set up Identity for your site and use the Netlify Identity widget, the Identity service generates and saves a JWT in a cookie named nf_jwt
+Netlify Identity provides JWT-based user authentication for your Netlify projects with minimal setup.
+When you set up Identity and use @netlify/identity, the Identity service generates a JWT and stores it in a cookie named nf_jwt.
+This cookie is sent automatically with requests to your project.
+Visit the Identity docs for next steps to:

 When you’ve completed the setup above, come back to this page to learn how to configure role-based redirects below.